elitesuman/ifsc-nodejs/README.md

 ## License

 The code in this repository is licensed under the MIT License.
 License text is available in the `LICENSE.txt` file.
-The dataset itself should be under public domain.